 You CAN determine the best content, the day of the week and time of day to reach your audience.

 Virtually every social media channel provides free analytics for business accounts at this point.
 This probably isn’t news to you, but what may be is the valuable data they provide.
 Your audience will tell you everything you want (and need) to know – if you know where to look.

 Look at what content is resonating with them – what’s getting the most reactions, comments, shares?
 Is it how-tos, photos, videos, or something else?
 Which days and times are getting the most engagement?
 If it’s Tuesdays at 7 pm then you need to start publishing then to meet them where they are when they are the most interested!

 TIP: The peak time of day and day of the week will vary by channel.
 This is not a one size fits all scenario.
-For example, the best time to post on Instagram is between 2 and 3 am while the best time to post on LinkedIn is between 10 and 11 am.

 You CAN identify HOT leads from email marketing.

 Email marketing is a powerful marketing tool because it offers one-to-one communication.
 You can segment your audience (and you absolutely should!) and provide specific calls to action related to their interest, purchase behavior, and value level (priority, a newcomer, etc.).